-- 1230 Available Floodplain Areas- The available floodplain for Ashes Lake has been inundated by, and is fully controlled by operations at, the Bonneville Dam.
+- Available Floodplain Areas- The available floodplain for Ashes Lake has been inundated by, and is fully controlled by operations at, the Bonneville Dam.
 The US Army Corps of Engineers maintains flowage easements for all properties in the reach.
 Ashes Lake is a lake and not subject to channel migration.
-The "Very Degraded" aspects of this reach relate to the Corps' current inundation of the floodplain and its authority to further inundate the properties of this reach. - 1235 Riparian Vegetation- Specific percentages of vegetative cover have not been developed for this reach, based on its small size.
+The "Very Degraded" aspects of this reach relate to the Corps' current inundation of the floodplain and its authority to further inundate the properties of this reach. - Piparian Vegetation- Specific percentages of vegetative cover have not been developed for this reach, based on its small size.
 However, the land is primarily non-vegetated based on the presence of Ash Lake and Mallicott roads.
 Where vegetation exists in this "Very Poor" reach, it includes westside lowlands coniferhardwood forest, deciduous lowland riparian forest, and some shub and grass lands.
-The forested area along Ashes Lake is a source of LWM recruitment and allochthonous inputs to the aquatic system. - 1240 Shoreline Stability- The stony and gravelly clay loam Steever soils of this reach are partially armored along this reach.
+The forested area along Ashes Lake is a source of LWD recruitment and allochthonous inputs. - Shoreline Stabilization- The stony and gravelly clay loam Steever soils of this reach are partially armored along this reach.
 These soils are well drained and have Moderate ratings for both available water storage and erosion hazards.
-The fine-grained analysis leading to Stevenson's 2008 Critical Areas Map does not cover this reach and Skamania County's coarse-scale mapping does not identify hazards, however areas of the reach with slopes greater than 25 percent may be potentially unstable. - 1245 Knowledge of Geologic Hazard Areas in this reach is less robust than in other reaches within city limits.
-However, areas with slopes greater than 25% present a Moderate geologic hazard, and other factors affecting shoreline stability are expected to be similar to Rock Cove, a similar road-constricted impoundment of the Columbia River backwaters.
+Stevenson's 2008 Critical Areas Map does not cover this reach, but areas with slopes greater than 25 percent may be potentially unstable. - Knowledge of Geologic Hazard Areas in this reach is less robust than in other reaches within city limits.
+However, areas with slopes greater than 25% present a Moderate geologic hazard, and other factors affecting shoreline stabilization are expected to be similar to Rock Cove, a similar road-constricted impoundment of the Columbia River backwaters.
 These reaches share the "Good" rating.

-Fish-Blocking Culverts- The culverts under Ash Lake Road and the SR 14/BNSF berm are located outside of the Stevenson Urban Area, and there are no culverts identified on the WDFW inventory within this reach and an "Excellent" rating is easily justified.
+Fish-Blocking Culverts- There are no culverts identified on the WDFW inventory within this reach and an "Excellent" rating is easily justified.

 Permanently Protected Areas- No permanently protected areas have been identified in this reach.
-However, the "Good" rating reflects the environmental stewardship required of public agencies for the Ash Lake Road and SR 14 rights-of-way along the water's edge provide some assurance of responsible shoreline development.
+However, the "Good" rating reflects the public stewardship of the Ash Lak Road and SR 14 rights-of-way along the water's edge provide some assurance of responsible shoreline development.

 Priority Habitat & Species- The PHS priority habitat types within the reach support waterfowl concentrations.
 The PHS species within the reach include northern spotted owl and the ringneck snake, a monitored species.
-Some threat to aquatic habitat exists based on the spread of milfoil.
 Since this reach supports fewer priority species than the Rock Cove reach, it carries a "Fair" rating.

-Wetland Acreage- The "Fair" rating applies to this reach as a neutral placeholder since it contains no mapped local inventory or NWI wetlands (Map 8).
+Wetland Acreage- The "Fair" rating applies to this reach which contains no mapped local inventory or NWI wetlands (Figure 8).

-303(d) Listings- There are no 303(d) listings within this "Excellent" reach.
+1145 303(d) Listings- There are no 303(d) listings within this "Excellent" reach.

-1265 Impervious Surface Area- A comparison of full percentages of impervious surface coverage in this reach is not available at this time.
+Impervious Surface Area- A comparison of full percentages of impervious surface coverage in this reach is not available at this time.
 However, the reach is characterized as "Very Poor" based on the presence of the paved Ash Lake Road and the graveled Mallicott Road which cover 1.6 ac of this small reach.